Last updated: September 15, 2023

 Additional Information for Certain Jurisdictions.
 In the section Additional Information for Individuals in Certain Jurisdictions below, we provide additional information as required under California privacy laws, as well as the GDPR, UK DPA and the LGPD.
 Users in California, the EEA, the UK, and Brazil should review this section for more information regarding their rights under these respective laws.

 To submit a privacy request or exercise your rights regarding your personal data, please submit your request using our Request Form or send an email to firstname.lastname@example.org.
 We will respond to your request consistent with applicable law.

-Perceptyx is a global operating organization with headquarters in the United States, and we have operations, entities and service providers in the United States, European Union and throughout the world.
-As such, we and our service providers may transfer your personal data to, or access it in, jurisdictions (including the United States and other jurisdictions where we, our affiliates and service providers have operations) that do not include equivalent levels of data protection as your home jurisdiction.
+Perceptyx is a global operating organization with headquarters in the United States, and are subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC), the U.S. Department of Transportation and any other U.S. authorized statutory body.
+We have operations, entities and service providers in the United States, European Union and throughout the world.
+As such, we and our service providers may transfer your personal data to, or access it in, jurisdictions (including the United States, European Union, the United Kindgdom and other jurisdictions where we, our affiliates and service providers have operations) that do not include equivalent levels of data protection as your home jurisdiction.
 We will take steps to ensure that your personal data receives an adequate level of protection in the jurisdictions in which we process it, including through appropriate written data processing terms and/or data transfer agreements.